PRESIDENT, Principal in Charge

 Domuracki received a Bachelor of Science in Civil/Structural Engineering from Penn State University and a Master of Business Administration in Finance/Management from Rutgers University.
 His professional affiliations include the Construction Management Association of America, Design-Build Institute of America (DBIA), United States Green Building Council (USGBC), New Jersey Association of Counties (NJAC), and New Jersey Bankers Association (NJBA).

 In addition to the pride he feels for all that his company has accomplished during the past 16 years and counting, Domuracki has a full personal life.
 He resides in New Jersey with his wife, Mary Ann, who is managing director at MMG Advisors, a Manhattan M&A firm, and their two daughters, Stephanie, a graduate of Lehigh University, employed as a staff analyst at Deloitte in Manhattan, and Amanda, who is a Boston University graduate and won an Emmy for her work in college television.

-Jim Napolitano continues to build a reputation for excellence in client service, through his 15 years at MAST and total of 20 years as a construction industry professional.
+Jim Napolitano continues to build a reputation for excellence in client service, through his 16 years at MAST and over 20 years as a construction industry professional.

 His affinity for and expertise in various project types—from schools and arenas to courthouses and correctional institutions—make him a standout member of MAST’s executive team, as does his talent with technology.